hubblestack/hubble/doc/index.rst

 HubbleStack
 ===========

-Hubble is a modular, open-source, security & compliance auditing framework which is built in python, using SaltStack as a library.
+HubbleStack (Hubble for short) is a modular, open-source, security & compliance auditing framework which is built in python, using SaltStack as a library.
 Hubble provides on-demand profile-based auditing, real-time security event notifications, alerting and reporting.
 It also reports the security information to Splunk, Logstash, or other endpoints.
 HubbleStack is a free and open source project made possible by Adobe.

 Table of Contents: